 5. Success will be well-deserved and sweeter when you get there: Victory will always be a lot sweeter for those who have worked hard and earned it with blood, sweat, and tears.
 Once you reach your objective, you can look back on all that you had to go through and appreciate the lessons that you learned along the way.
 Your success will have more significance and meaning because of your struggles.
 An Olympic athlete who had to train for 100’s of hours to win a medal or the doctor who had to study for years to earn their degrees will attest to this euphoric feeling.

 No matter how many times you fail, always remember that your worthiness doesn’t depend on your outcomes.
 Just observe any baby bird in its early stages, and you’ll see that no matter how many times it stumbles and falls while trying to fly out of the nest, it doesn’t give up.
 It knows that it was born to fly.
-And that’s the same for us – when we believe in ourselves, we’ll take as many chances as we need to until the day that we start soaring towards our destiny.
+And that’s the same for us – when we believe in ourselves, we’ll take as many chances as we need to until the day that we start soaring.

 All my best on your journey,